SACGF/variantgrid_docs/analysis/nodes.md

 | Het from father    | HET          | REF          | HET          |

-Find common genes with *both* "het from mother" and "het from father" and zygosity of (het from mother OR het from father)

-If "require parent zygosity" is False - parent zygosities may be "Unknown" (no coverage)
+If "require parent zygosity" is False - parent zygosities may be "Unknown".
+Selecting this option will allow variants with low or no coverage in parental samples to pass the zygosity filters.
+Note that if the samples have not been joint-called this may also allow parental reference calls through due to missing data.